Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Technological smoothness:  5/5
 	13. Technological extremophilia:  4/5
 	14. Stress/Boredom rating:  2/5 (Calm)
+	15. Me-points:  2/3
-	15. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
+	16. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
-	16. Special categories:  Empathy Maximizer, Diversifying, Hedonological
+	17. Special categories:  Empathy Maximizer, Diversifying, Hedonological
-	17. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
+	18. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
 33. Engineered Optimism
 	1. Authorial protest:  This technology is horrifying.
 It proposes a deliberate manipulation of *plague and disease* to make people happier.
 Come on, don't make people sneeze for all eternity.
 I say this as someone who finds sneezes amusing and reassuring, even!
 	2. Authorial protest:  I would replace this technology with Horizontal Eugenics.
 The name sounds like a dirty joke ("let's get horizontal"), but that's not how I mean it.
 The description would be something like this: "In a truly advanced society, there is no need for maladaptive and immiserating traits, but compassionate geneticists can spread every advantage to every person to whom it is relevant, so that everyone can be happy in their jobs."
 This would be an excellent Imperial technology; it promotes hard-working happiness and protects the people who believe that their happiness should be without toil.
 People who love their jobs do not work a day in their lives!
 That potential lies within the Orbital Observers tech tree, and it is wasted with the disease-based manipulation of Engineered Optimism.